Homeless Outreach Case Manager

 Closing date: Open until filled.

-The Low Income Housing Institute (LIHI) is an equal opportunity employer.
+The Low Income Housing Institute is an equal opportunity employer.
+LIHI participates in E-Verify.
 Qualified women and minorities are encouraged to apply.
-LIHI participates in the E-Verify program.